carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 ## Plot alpha diversity

-We want to know how is the bacterial diversity, so we will prune all of the non-bacterial organisms that we have in our `merged_metagenomes` Phyloseq object.
-To do this we will make a subset of all bacterial groups and save them.
+We want to know the bacterial diversity, so we will prune all
+non-bacterial organisms in our `merged_metagenomes` Phyloseq object.
+To do this, we will make a subset of all bacterial groups and save them.
 ~~~
 > merged_metagenomes <- subset_taxa(merged_metagenomes, Kingdom == "Bacteria")
 ~~~
 {: .language-r}

-Now let's look at some statistics of our metagenomes:
+Now let us look at some statistics of our metagenomes:

 ~~~
 > merged_metagenomes